Bankole-Legend/drums/README.md

   button k = snare.mp3
   button l = crash.mp3

+## Note
+ 1. Codes must be properly commented.
+ 2. Use Es6 syntax where possible.

 3. To submit your project, send a link to your project repository to the insturctor provately on slack.